-Special colors have been chosen to represent the university.
+Special colors have been chosen to represent the University.
 Two colors make up the BYU–Hawaii colors set: crimson and gold.
-Black and gray may also be acceptable.
+Black, gray, and white may also be acceptable.
 These colors represent the institution and should be used generously on high-visibility communication pieces.

 This color system is also used in the official BYU–Hawaii logos as well as the Seasider logos.
 Do not change the color of the logos to any other color.
 When color printing is not an option, 100 percent black is an acceptable alternative.
 Use white when reversing a logo out of a background.

 The chart includes not only the PMS values for spot color printing, but also corresponding CMYK values (process printing), RGB values (computer monitors and video), and hexadecimal values (web sites).